Deploying HQ

 Metrics are optionally available in a Prometheus format and by default served on port 9090.

-Port can be changed in a following way:
+The port can be changed in the following way:

 values.yaml